foundata/proxmox-pve-backup-usb/CONTRIBUTING.md

 ## Pull Requests (PRs)

 Make sure you read [`DEVELOPMENT.md`](./DEVELOPMENT.md), especially the [encoding section](./DEVELOPMENT.md#encoding).
-Make sure your PR:
+Make sure:

-1. is working / fix the problem / introduce a sane new feature.
+1. That all source code or other components are compatible with the project's [licensing](./.reuse/dep5) and are traceable.
+Otherwise, we cannot accept your contribution.
-2. contains a proper commit message with a description of the change and reasoning.
+2. Your code is working / fix the problem / introduce a sane new feature.
-3. bonus: reference an issue (if any; PRs without an related issue are still welcome).
+3. Your PR contains a proper commit message with a description of the change and reasoning.<br />Bonus: reference an issue (if any; PRs without an related issue are still welcome).

 If you do not know how to open a PR, there is plenty of useful information around on the web.
 Github is also providing quite good documentation: